autocontracts/permissioned-blocks/whitepaper.md

 <b>A Smart Contract with Pure Functions</b> - The first stage change is caused by the combination of input parameter P1 and the initial contract state of S0 to produce the new contract state S1.
 The second state change is caused by the combination of input parameter P2 and the previous state S1, to produce the new state S2.
 </p>

-Ethereum uses the Solidity programming language for writing smart contracts.
+Ethereum uses the Solidity[[18]](http://solidity.readthedocs.io/) programming language for writing smart contracts.
 It is possible to refactor a Solidity function to be a pure function, and thus not have state information persisted during execution.
 This is as shown in following example:

 ```
 function calculateTotal(uint total, uint tax, uint price, uint quantity, uint taxRate)